terrakok/Cicerone/README.md

 ![](https://habrastorage.org/files/644/32e/9eb/64432e9eb3664723b3ee438449dab3b0.png)

 Cicerone (a guide, one who conducts sightseers) is a lightweight library that makes the navigation in an Android app easy.
-It was designed to be used with the MVP pattern (try [Moxy](https://github.com/Arello-Mobile/Moxy)), but will work great with any architecture.
+It was designed to be used with the MVP/MVVM/MVI patterns but will work great with any architecture.

 ## Main advantages
 + is not tied to Fragments